Portner Bond, PLLC Helps Victims of Big Truck Accidents

 - Failure to maintain vehicle

 One of the primary reasons that a commercial truck accident is so different from a car crash is the potential liability.
-Commercial vehicles often have several parties that are responsible for the inspection, maintenance, loading and balancing, and operation of the vehicles.
-There could be more than one negligent party in connection to a truck accident.
+Commercial vehicles often have several parties responsible for the inspection, maintenance, loading and balancing, and operation of the trucks.
+There could be more than one negligent party in connection to an accident.